What is Thermocouple Calibration?

 The reference sensor, typically a Platinum Resistance Thermometer (PRT), is certified through accredited laboratories to ISO 17025, and traceable through national laboratories such as NIST to the International Standard, ITS-90.

 The comparison analysis between both the reference sensor and test sensor is completed by lab engineers and technicians.
-Calibration certificates are issued with the results and contain pertinent information on all test equipment and reference sensors used in the calibration process (refer to Figure 1 which shows a sample calibration report).
+Calibration certificates are issued with the results and contain pertinent information on all test equipment and reference sensors used in the calibration process (see Figure 1).

 For more information, please see our article: “How does a thermocouple work?”